-Every season has its own charms.
-Summer months are when the forest is dry and there are high chances of spotting a tiger.
-It is also during the months of April and May elephants migrate to Jim Corbett and you can watch huge herds of elephants everywhere.
+Every season has its charms.
+Summer months are when the forest is dry, and there are high chances of spotting a tiger.
+It is also during April, and May elephants migrate to Jim Corbett, and you can watch huge herds of elephants everywhere.

 Monsoon times are best avoided (June) and the park is closed during this period.
 Also, each zone opens and closes at different dates.
 Safari timing differs too across months depending on sunlight.
 We have summarized various zones and its open period here.

 |Zone||Entry Gate||Dist from Ramnagar||Open Period|